acmoles/portfolio/portfolio/projects/toucan-research.md

 <Content-PointsSection :content="true" :points="[
-{ src:'/svg-icons/icon_sad.svg', alt:'sad face', description:'Projects completed for small businesses and startups.' },
-{ src:'/svg-icons/icon_time.svg', alt:'clock', title:'title', description:'If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'title', description:'Years experience working for clients like Google and Amazon.' },
-{ src:'/svg-icons/icon_search.svg', alt:'search', title:'title', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'title', description:'Award winning team members.' },
+{ src:'/svg-icons/icon_sad.svg', alt:'sad face', title:'The box often didn’t seem like good value for money', description:'Unsubscribe data confirmed by customer inverviews.
+Projects completed for small businesses and startups.' }, { src:'/svg-icons/icon_time.svg', alt:'clock', title:'The duration of the toucanBox experience could feel short', description:'The later seemed to be most affected by the short duration of the crafting experience.
+If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.' }, { src:'/svg-icons/icon_idea.svg', alt:'lightbulb', title:'What would be distinctive about digital content by toucanBox?', description:'Years experience working for clients like Google and Amazon.' }, { src:'/svg-icons/icon_search.svg', alt:'search', title:'Top apps and search queries suggested areas of focus', description:'VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.' }, { src:'/svg-icons/icon_docs.svg', alt:'documents', title:'Device access and ability lifts at the upper range of our age group', description:'Award winning team members.' }, { src:'/svg-icons/icon_device.svg', alt:'device', title:'Digital toys for young children have specific characteristics', description:'Never competitive.
+Market/competitor research.
+Strong connection to the core value proposition (hands-on crafting and creativity) is critical.
+Friction of moving to a device from the magazine reduced the reach.' }, ]">
-{ src:'/svg-icons/icon_device.svg', alt:'device', title:'title', description:'Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.' }, ]">

 <template v-slot:content>